 - You can get some over-the-counter pain relievers to eliminate the jaw and teeth pain.
 The painkillers help to get rid of the pain and also prevent swelling.

 - Ensure that you are not biting or chewing food too harshly.
 The braces give you a sore throat and make you uncomfortable.
 Thus, hard foods may cause more irritation and discomfort.
-You can opt to eat soft foods such as mashed potatoes, soup, etc. The soft foods will help you manage the pain and irritation, and at long last, you'll go back to your normal nutrition.
+You can opt to eat soft foods such as mashed potatoes, soup, etc. though you should check out our guide on what to eat with braces.
+The soft foods will help you manage the pain and irritation, and at long last, you'll go back to your normal nutrition.

 - Gargle salty water daily.
 It helps to get rid of any excess bacteria present in your oral cavity and also helps to ease toothaches.